Understanding the 3 project types

 Tasks can be managed under Manage > Tasks.
 There, you can designate common tasks and set up defaults for each task, like its rate and whether or not it’s billable.
 You can override any of these default settings for a task on individual projects.

 Here, you’ll want to add everyone who needs to track time or expenses to your project.
-Project Managers are designated here by a checked box; you can give other team members Project Manager permissions by checking the Manages this project checkbox, or you can leave them with their existing permission levels.
+People that manage the project are designated here by a checked box; you're able to give other team members Manager permissions by checking the Manages this project checkbox, or you can leave them with their existing permission levels.
 We’ll show you how you can add your team members to your Harvest account and manage their permissions and rates in the next section.

 Just like with Tasks, you can add people to a project by typing into the Add a person… field.
 Simply click the X next to a person’s name to remove them from the project.